andrewchambers/hermes/doc/quick-start/quick-start.md

 $ hermes init
 ```

-Lets see what you have just created:
+Let's see what you have just created:

 ```
 /tmp/hermes-store/